zyazyaG/Project_4/README.md

 ![florida](images/florida.png)

+### Setup Instructions

+In order to create and activate environment for this project, navigate to the the project directory with `cd` and run `conda env create --file topzipcode.yml` in your terminal.
+Next, run `conda activate topzipcode`.

 ## Overview

 For this project, I will be acting as a consultant for a real-estate investment firm.
 The main goal for my project is to identify **Top 5 zipcodes** that are worth investing in and **forecast the price** for future.
 The assumptions of best Zip codes are following: